Georgia national football team: 21st century

+Kakha Kaladze, former captain of the national team.

 During UEFA Euro 2000 qualifying the Georgia national team won one match, drew two and finished at the bottom of the group with five points.

 The team finished fifth (and last) with seven points in their qualifying group for Euro 2004, although they defeated Russia with a goal scored by Malkhaz Asatiani.

 In the 2006 World Cup qualifiers Georgia beat Albania 2–0 at home and Kazakhstan away 2–1.
 They finished sixth of seven with ten points in Group 2.

 Georgia were sixth out of seven teams in the Euro 2008 qualifying group with ten points.
 They defeated Scotland 2–0 at home and the Faroe Islands 6–0 away and 3–1 at home.

 Héctor Cúper became the manager of Georgia in August 2008.
 During the qualification round for the 2010 FIFA World Cup Georgia failed to win any matches and finished sixth (and last) with three points.
 Cuper didn't extend his contract, and on 6 November 2009, Temur Ketsbaia was appointed as the new manager of the Georgian national team.
 Ketsbaia resigned as manager after a 4–0 defeat at home to Poland in the Euro 2016 qualifiers on 14 November 2014, having previously stated he would do so before the match regardless of the result.

 Georgian fans in the Batumi fan zone celebrating their first goal vs Turkey in Euro 2024, their first goal in the history of the tournament.

 In June 2016, Georgia beat the two-time reigning European champions Spain 1–0 in their final pre-Euro 2016 friendly.